dlr-pa/riaf/source/preamble.rst

 riaf is a repository infrastructure to accommodate files.
 It enables to hold the data with the [FAIR]_ principles.

+riaf is designed to enable provenance and reproducibility of the research data in the early part of the data life cycle, i. e. prior to publication.
+It further is designed to enable checks on metadata relevant to research data management as defined e.g. in a machine actional data management plan (maDMP).

 The primary focus is to work as an in-house solution to handle digital assets.
-It should be possible to use the data without download a complete digital asset.
+It should be possible to use the data without downloading a complete digital asset.

 For this purpose we use open source software in a composability design (Unix philosophy):